MrIceman11/check_mk_matrix_notifications/README.md

-# Check_mk notifications in Matrix
+# Checkmk Notifications Matrix (Enterprise & Raw Edition)

-This scripts gives your Check_mk installation a possibility to send notifications into [Matrix](https://matrix.org) chatroom.
+This script enables your Checkmk installation to send notifications to a Matrix chat room.
+It is now compatible with all Checkmk versions, including Enterprise Edition (JSON-based) and older versions (Environment-based).

 ## Installation